 I always travel with my own water bottle.
 My favourite is this S’well one, which is perfect travel size.
 I fill it up before I board (after security of course) and then I can drink when I want on the plane.
 On a short haul flight this size bottle is enough.
 On long haul I do have to ask to have it filled up.
 But I think it’s definitely better than having to ask the flight attendants for water the entire time.

 I always try and sit on the aisle seat on long haul as well.
 Nothing worse than being trapped in when you need to get out!

 I have very specific products I can use on my skin, some of them can only be bought online and definitely do not come in bottles under 100ml.
 Which make things tricky with regards to the mini’s on board.
 However, there is no way I could get through a flight (even a short haul one) without having these to hand.

 The air on a plane is seriously drying and my skin needs some extra help.
 So I have these little pots which I can decant my moisturiser into.
-Take a peek here!
-Honestly, I could not live without them.
-I carry one around in my handbag always even for regular day to day life.
+Take a peek by clicking HERE!
+These items are invaluable, not just for travelling but also to carry one around at home in a handbag always even for regular day to day life.

 For reference the current moisturiser I am using, and the only one working for me at the moment, is Oilatum.
 It is an emollient that comes in 500ml massive pump bottles which is not handy for travel.
 Therefore I always have to be creative with how I pack!

 I never ever fly with make up on.
 For me it is one of the big no no’s when travelling with sensitive skin.
 Vanity out the window, my skin just cannot take it.
 And it’s much easier to apply layer after layer of emollient without having make up on underneath.
 Side note, I actually very rarely wear foundation, but even so.
 Eye make up is very drying.

 Side note to this, I have to be extremely careful with the make up I can put on, which is another consideration when travelling with sensitive skin.
 Some brands are an absolute no go.